 You will receive clear feedback as to how much you are improving your fitness, as you’ll be able to run further every week.

-*Please ensure you’re following government advice and social distance yourself from other people when running and only do so once a day as part of exercise.
+*Please ensure you’re following local and national government advice and social distance yourself from other people when running.

 Follow this nine week running plan and you will be able to run 5K without stopping.

 Tips on progression